Skip to main content

 Does fall their evening games to dreadful game

-Of war the grown-ups play sans rules or rhymes.
+Of war the maniacs play sans rules or rhymes.

 It's no more snatching 'way from them their toys